Concussion at Cappino

 Eight numbered balls bounce randomly around a cube, which the user sees through 3D glasses.
-At the outset, four of the balls will glow red, indicating that those are the ball to keep an eye on.
-Momentarily they turn yellow, and will blend it with the other targets, all of them dispersing and colliding.
+At the outset, four of the balls will glow red, indicating that those are the balls to keep an eye on.
+Momentarily, they turn yellow, and will blend with the other targets, all of them dispersing and colliding.
 After eight seconds, the user will be asked to recall the numbers of the spheres that had once been red. .
 For each correct response, the user will advance a level, intensifying the speed.
 When the user responds incorrectly, they are demoted a level and the speed will decelerate.
 The user will repeat this exercise twenty times after which they will be given a score.

 Neurotracker for concussion

 NeuroTracker can help improve brain function by reteaching patients how to simultaneously integrate the systems that are necessary for recovery and can otherwise be difficult to train.

 Incorporating the NeuroTracker training into your post-concussion rehabilitation program allows an enhanced recovery of cognitive and visual processing systems.
 Using the NeuroTracker in combination with active rehabilitation exercises and programs designed by therapists, is proven to help the recovery process.

 The beauty in the design of NeuroTracker — the video game aimed at heightening cognitive agility the way lifting dumbbells develops muscles — is allegedly its simplicity.
 Just by asking the eyes to track spheres as they bound around a 3D screen, athletes can prepare their brains to perform in a way that no other exercises could replicate.